bevyengine/bevy/_release-content/release-notes/post_processing_effects.md

 pull_requests: [22564, 23110]
 ---

-Two new post-processing effects are available for cameras in Bevy 0.19.
+Two new post-processing effects this cycle, both classic tools for giving your camera a more cinematic or stylized look.

 ## Vignette